istiakbinmahmod/istiakbinmahmod/README.md

 Hello there!
 CSE graduate from BUET.
 I am now working as a Software Engineering Intern @ Optimizely.
 Before that, I worked as Assistant Software Engineer @ CNS Limited.

-Feel free to contact me via email (istiakmahmod842@gmail.com) or other social media (link below).
+Feel free to contact me via email (istiakmahmod842@gmail.com | personal OR istiak dot mahmod at optimizely dot com | work email)  or other social media (link below).

 My Portfolio Website : <a href="http://istiakbinmahmod.github.io">[Link]</a>